newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Where to Get an Uncontested Divorce Form in New Jersey

-To begin an uncontested divorce in New Jersey, the plaintiff must inform the Clerk of Superior Court that the divorce is not contested at the time of filing.
-That person is required to file the forms below, including:
+To begin an uncontested divorce in New Jersey, the plaintiff is expected to inform the Clerk of Superior Court that the divorce is not contested at the time of filing.
+That person is typically required to file the forms below, including:

 • Complaint for Divorce/Dissolution